w3f/w3f-education/docs/Rust/section2/alt-data-types.md

 easily result in different nodes calculating different balances and potentially never reaching a consensus!

 For this reason, the notion of floating point primitives, such as `f32` and `f64`, cannot, and should not, be used in the context of the blockchain runtime.
-Even if one environment can deterministically use floating point numbers with sufficient accuracy, other clients on the network may provide alternate calculations.

 `sp-arithmetic` provides data types to deal with numbers less than zero, and allows them to be dealt safely in runtime.
 Unlike floating point arithmetic, which is not deterministic, these data types